-Botox ® is very efficient at reducing excessive sweating.
+Botox ® is very efficient at reducing excessive armpit sweating.
 Several days after treatment there is a significant reduction in the amount of sweating that will generally last between 3 to 5 months.
 The injections can be repeated as necessary.

-When injected into the skin, Botox® diffuses to block the actions of the nerves that supply the sweat glands, this prevents the glands from producing sweat.
+When injected into the skin, Botox® blocks the actions of the nerves that supply the sweat glands, this prevents the glands from producing sweat.